WisdomAmuzu/MiscCodes/README.md

 # MiscCodes
-Codes I write to practice new Programming Languages or Concepts Simple to fairly complex Scripts/Progams I write in many different Lrograming Lanhuages.
+Codes I write to practice new Programming Languages or Concepts.
+Simple to fairly complex Scripts/Progams I write in many different Programing Languages.
 It also includes HTML, CSS, JavaScript, SQL (Maybe) codes I have written and will write in future whilst studying these technologies.
 From beginner friendly Python to intermediate java to C++, etc. Some concepts, especially Object Oriented Programming